 There are mornings when the mere thought of leaving the house with my daughter is too much to bear!
 That would require me showering (which if I am lucky I have had one in the past three days) and removing my tattered remains of once nice house clothes.
 Many folks have asked me, how in the hell do you manage to travel so much with a baby.
 Folks it isn’t easy, but it is doable.
 It requires way more planning and prep than expected, but you will soon have it down to an art.
-Here are my tips and tricks for a road trip with baby.
+Here are my tips and tricks for a road trip with the baby.

-Rule of thumb when packing is to pack baby first.
+Rule of thumb when packing is to pack for the baby first.
 Why you ask?!
 Because if it comes down to you taking that extra pair of shoes (which you will never wear) or packing an extra pack of diapers, diapers win.
 It is amazing how much crap you can part with when you need to make room for baby’s things.
 Trust me they may be tiny, but they take up a lot of room in the suitcase and car.
 You will soon find that you can wear one pair of jeans multiple times, mix and match shirts and live off of two pairs of shoes.

 Expect the Unexpected